For those interested in the gold sector, gold futures can be a rewarding investment. Learn how to leverage this opportunity.

-In the US, investors can gold futures contracts on the New York Mercantile Exchange (NYMEX) in contracts of 100 troy ounces and are quoted in US dollars per ounce.
-For example, US$1 equals US$100 per contract, with a minimum price fluctuation of 10 cents, or US$10 per contract.
+In the US, investors can buy or sell gold futures contracts on the New York Mercantile Exchange (NYMEX) in contracts of 100 troy ounces that are quoted in US dollars per ounce.
+For example, US$1 equals US$100 per contract, with a minimum price fluctuation of 10 US cents, or US$10 per contract.

 Typically, NYMEX contract months include February, April, June, August, October and December, with trading closing on the third to last business day of the delivery month.

 Another place gold futures can be traded is the Tokyo Commodity Exchange, where the contract size is 1 kilogram per contract, which is approximately 32.15 troy ounces.

 There are rewards and risks to gold futures investing; however, they may not necessarily apply to everyone.
 Still, it’s important for investors to use their own discretion when making a decision.